palm86/hex_flora/priv/herbarium/melolobium_humile.md

 }
 ---

-Perennial shrublet.
+Perennial shrublet to 40 cm.
 Branching near base (divaricate).
 No spines (unarmed) as are present in some other *Melolobium* species.
 Trifoliolate leaves with stalked glands on short stalk with stipules.
 Leaflets obovate with mucronate (rounded) apex.
 Yellow flowers with sculptured wing petals in terminal inflorescence.
 Fruits are curved pods with 2-6 seeds.
 Hair on calyx and to a lesser extent on leaflets, stipules and fruit.

 <!-- read more -->

 ### Distribution in the Hex

-Renosterveld in upper valley.
+Sandy flats in De Doorns Sandstone Fynbos.
+Clay flats in De Doorns Renosterveld in upper valley.

 ### References